BhCh7051/BhCh7051/README.md

 ![](https://komarev.com/ghpvc/?username=BhCh7051&style=flat-square)

 ## 👨🏻‍💻 &nbsp;About Me
-- 🔭 Currently working as a Trainee at IndiaMART.
+- 🔭 Currently working as a Intern at IndiaMART.
 - 📚 Majoring in Computer Science at Indian Institute of Information Technology, Gwalior.
 - 💻 Codes in C/C++, JavaScrip, Python and PHP.
 - 🤹 Skills in TensorFlow, Pytorch, Keras, ReactJS, Data Structures and Algorithm.